Photo by Steven Garcia download

 download

-Mezzo-soprano Clara Osowski, who sings “from inside the music with unaffected purity and sincerity” (UK Telegraph), is an active soloist and chamber musician throughout the United States and Europe.
+Mezzo-soprano Clara Osowski, praised for singing “from inside the music with unaffected purity and sincerity” (UK Telegraph), is an active soloist and chamber musician performing across the United States and Europe.

-In 2017, Clara became the first ever American prize winner when she placed second at Thomas Quasthoff’s International Das Lied Competition in Heidelberg, Germany and won the Houston Saengerbund Competition.
-In the 2019 Wigmore Hall Song Competition she was awardedThe Ralph Vaughan Williams Society Prize for the best interpretation of songs in English by a British composer and in the 2017 competition the Richard Tauber Prize for the best interpretation of Schubert Lieder.
-She won the Radio-Canada People’s Choice Award and third place in the song division at the 2018 Concours Musical International de Montréal.
-She won the 2014 Bel Canto Chorus Regional Artists Competition in Milwaukee, and was a runner-up in the 2016 Schubert Club Bruce P. Carlson Scholarship Competition.
+In 2017, Clara became the first American prize winner at Thomas Quasthoff’s International Das Lied Competition in Heidelberg, Germany, where she placed second.
+She also won the Houston Saengerbund Competition that year.
+In the 2019 Wigmore Hall Song Competition, Clara received the Ralph Vaughan Williams Society Prize for the best interpretation of English songs by a British composer.
+Additionally, she won the Richard Tauber Prize in the 2017 competition for her interpretation of Schubert Lieder.
+Other accolades include the Radio-Canada People’s Choice Award and third place in the song division at the 2018 Concours Musical International de Montréal, as well as the 2014 Bel Canto Chorus Regional Artists Competition in Milwaukee.

-An active educator, Clara has given masterclasses and convocations at Syracuse University, Muhlenberg College, Seattle University, Concordia College (Moorhead), and North Dakota State University.
-She was the guest artist in residence at Indiana State University’s 50th Contemporary Music Festival celebrating the music of Libby Larsen and has served on the Aspen Music Festival’s Professional Choral Institute in partnership with Seraphic Fire.
+Clara is an active educator, having given masterclasses and lectures at institutions such as Syracuse University, Muhlenberg College, Seattle University, Concordia College (Moorhead), and North Dakota State University.
+She served as guest artist-in-residence at Indiana State University’s 50th Contemporary Music Festival, celebrating the work of Libby Larsen, and has taught at the Aspen Music Festival’s Professional Choral Institute in partnership with Seraphic Fire.

-Clara received her Bachelor of Musical Arts degree with emphasis in Voice from North Dakota State University in 2008 where she received the 2022 Horizon Award for great success in her profession, and Master of Arts Degree in Voice from the University of Iowa in 2010.
-She was recognized as a 2018-2019 McKnight Artist Fellow for Musicians administered by MacPhail Center for Music.
+Clara earned her Bachelor of Musical Arts degree with an emphasis in Voice from North Dakota State University in 2008, where she was later honored with the 2022 Horizon Award for professional success.
+She received her Master of Arts in Voice from the University of Iowa in 2010 and was recognized as a 2018-2019 McKnight Artist Fellow for Musicians, administered by the MacPhail Center for Music.

-In addition to performing, Clara serves as the Artistic Director of Source Song Festival, a week-long art song festival in Minneapolis, Minnesota and participates in a number of ensembles, including Lumina Women’s Ensemble and Seraphic Fire.
+Clara serves as the Artistic Director of Source Song Festival, a week-long art song festival in Minneapolis, Minnesota.